pangenome/pggb-workshop/README.md

 But, it's worth noting that when running with large eukaryotic genomes rather than this kind of focused example, we often set `-s` higher, sometimes up to `50k`.
 This of course can result in problems like the one here, but it may make the graph construction much more tractable.

-_Note for Evomics2025_: You may notice a slight difference in the plots you're making and those shown here.
+_Note for Evomics2025_: You may notice a slight difference in the plots you're making and those shown in previous examples.
 What is it?
 How might you try to resolve it?
-Hint: it's due to the parameters of the alignment, specifically the seed segment length used in wfmash/mashmap.
+Hint: it's due to the parameters of the alignment, specifically the seed segment length used in wfmash/mashmap, which we've explored here.

 ### The minimum pairwise identity `-p` of homology mapping